-Prior to 1998, we invested in mortgage-backed securities known as interest-only, principal-only, residual interest and subordinated securities.
+Prior to 1998, we invested in mortgage-backed securities known as interestonly, principal-only, residual interest and subordinated securities.
 Investments in residual interest and subordinated securities are much riskier than investments in senior mortgage-backed securities because these subordinated securities bear all credit losses prior to the related senior securities.
-The risk associated with holding residual interest and subordinated securities is greater than holding the underlying mortgage loans directly due to the concentration of losses in the subordinated securities.
+On a percentage basis, the risk associated with holding residual interest and subordinated securities is greater than holding the underlying mortgage loans directly due to the concentration of losses in the subordinated securities.